Durag Fest Founder Has Dreams Of Bigger Future For Juneteenth Celebration Of Black Culture

 Durag Fest has grown each year since, becoming an annual celebration to coincide with Juneteenth, the holiday celebrating the emancipation of enslaved people in the United States.
 This year, it will be at multiple sites and includes a marketplace for Black vendors and the popular street fashion show that was at that first event

-Someday, Wesley and his event partner Lisa Timbillah dream of Durag Fest becoming like Charlotte’s version of Coachella, which is the annual multi-day music and arts festival in California.
+Someday, Wesley and his event partner Lica Mishelle dream of Durag Fest becoming like Charlotte’s version of Coachella, which is the annual multi-day music and arts festival in California.
 They envision multiple stages and multiple events.
 Someday.

 But for now, Wesley is still hoping to find financial sponsorship and support.
 There are no corporate sponsors for this year’s event.